 The fierce, and ever fiercer main;

-Irregular Ode: Ode to a Grecian Urn - John Keats
+Irregular ode: Ode to a Grecian Urn - John Keats

 O Attic shape!
 Fair attitude! with brede